vlad9186/DevOps_online_Kyiv_2021Q4/Module_5/Task5.2/readme.md

 5) What are the commands for adding a user to the system?
 What are the basic parameters required to create a user?

 useradd - low-level utilty for creating user accounts.
-But even after password setting it requires creating home catalog for login. adduser - high-level utility, by default not existed in some distributions.
-The low-level utility useradd is used as a backend.
+But even after password setting it requires creating home catalog for login.

+adduser - high-level utility, by default not existed in some distributions.
+The low level utility useradd is used as a backend.
 It creates full user account including home catalog.
 The new user is ready to log in through your login manager or in text mode.

  ![screenshots](screenshots/5.png)